FindMySchool LogoFindMySchool

 The school day typically begins at 8:35am and finishes at 3:10pm, though extracurricular clubs extend well beyond this.
 The academy is located on Cathnor Road, a short walk from Goldhawk Road and Shepherd's Bush Market stations, making it highly accessible via the Hammersmith & City and Circle lines.
 There is no on-site parking for parents; drop-offs must be managed carefully in the surrounding residential streets.

 The A-level Gap.
 Parents should note the disparity between GCSE and A-level rankings.
-While the school adds significant value at GCSE (top 25% nationally), A-level performance in 2024 was in the lower 40% of schools in England.
-Students aiming for the most competitive university courses may need to be highly self-driven in the Sixth Form.
+While the school adds positive value at GCSE (Progress 8 +0.25 and an academic rank of 1,272nd out of 3,895), A-level performance in the 2025 dataset sits 1,295th out of 2,549 academically, with 50% of entries at A*-B. Students aiming for the most competitive university courses may need to be highly self-driven in the Sixth Form.

 Urban Intensity.
 This is a vertical, inner-city school.
 While the architecture is impressive, outdoor green space is limited compared to suburban schools.
 Breaks are taken in courtyards and the atrium.
 Students who need vast fields to run off energy might find the site constraining.